antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Right now we transfer selection to the active window and active tab when we get a window focus change event.
 For consistency we should also transfer when we get an active tab change event.

-- BUG: New Tab doesn't seem to change title / URL.
+X BUG: New Tab doesn't seem to change title / URL.
 Repro: click on new tab on tab bar, type any URL.
 Conjecture:  Need to handle 'tab replaced' event

-- Getting exceptions in revert modal:
+X(?)
+Getting exceptions in revert modal:
   RevertModal.js:32 Uncaught TypeError: Cannot read property 'favIconUrl' of null

   2ReactCompositeComponent.js:559 Uncaught TypeError: Cannot read property '_currentElement' of null

+- Need to clear search field after opening a window or tab

+- If we switch tabs when a search is active, the window / tab may not be displayed.
+We'll record that we've scrolled to that window and tab when in fact we haven't.
+We should probably force an updateScrollPos() in SelectablePopup when the selection is cleared.